AnggaR96s/Reforestation/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.